zyune/binance-tutorials/README.md

 # binance-tutorials
 This is a binance tutortial repository.
 I use pandas, RSI .
+I use dogecoin instead of Bitcoin and Ethereum。

 Real-Time Candlestick Charts and Crypto Trading Bot using Binance API and Websockets